joelpt/quickfort/README.md

 --------------

 Quickfort's command prompt can be accessed with Alt+T. Here you can enter commands as 'cells' to be played back.
-These can then be transformed with Alt+R if desired; see the [Transformations section](#transforms).
+These can also be transformed with Alt+R if desired; see the [Transformations section](#transformations).

 Commands must be prefixed with the desired build phase, so that QF knows how to handle your commands properly: